Justin-Sawyer/recipes-and-deliveries/README.md

 ```

-As can be seen from the above code, each time a user click the Add Ingredient button, an extra form row is created.
+As can be seen from the above code, each time a user clicks the Add Ingredient button, an extra form row is created.
 Setting the `extra=`value to a certain number in the forms.py renders the number of original forms to be displayed.
 Thus, if `extra=`is set to one, one form will be displayed.
 Likewise, if set to 3, three extra forms will be displayed.
 This is of course a wonderful solution for *creating* recipes, but not so when editing them.

 Since a recipe is being saved before it can be edited, clicking the Add Ingredient button on the edit page would essntially clone the whole ingredients list and add the relevant extra rows.